J-manLans/game-launcher/Laboration_1/README.md

 The primary methods in this class will include ``getThread``, ``returnThread``, and ``shutdown``.
 A common getter will also be implemented to provide data on thread utilization for statistical purposes.

 The ``getThread`` method will allow retrieval of a ``WorkerThread`` from the pool.
 If no threads are available, the calling thread will wait until one is returned.
 This method will be synchronized on ``poolLock`` to ensure thread safety.
-When a thread becomes available, the method will increment the ``threadUtilizations`` counter and remove the first ``WorkerThread`` from the pool.
+When a thread becomes available, the method will increment the ``threadUtilizations`` counter and return a thread based on a index calculated of the first threads modified client number, if the index exceeds the current size of the pool, the first ``WorkerThread`` will be returned.

 The ``returnThread`` method will also be synchronized on the ``poolLock``, notifying any waiting threads in ``getThread`` that a thread is now available for use.